Scaling Back: Solutions For Designing Microhospitals

 In most states, microhospitals must meet all the same federal and state licensing and regulatory requirements as a traditional hospital (this also makes them eligible for higher Medicare reimbursement than an urgent care center, for example).
 For that reason, their architecture and design doesn’t stray far from the acute care norm, with most following interiors standards established by a health system to reinforce its brand.

 With more than 20 facilities in six states, Emerus (The Woodlands, Texas) is the largest operator of microhospitals in the U.S. Founded by physicians who worked in big-box hospitals, the company wanted to create a healthcare delivery system that offered most of the same services as a traditional hospital—but in a smaller footprint that would allow for faster, more compassionate care to address the needs of the communities it serves, says Daniel Probasco, director of strategy and development at Emerus.
 “Our president, Dr. John Buck, is a military guy whose main job was to set up mobile ER units all over the world,” he says.
 “This was the impetus for the initial design of what we consider to be a microhospital.”
-Emerus has since worked with E4H Environments for Health Architecture (Arlington, Texas) and other firms to design and develop microhospitals for health systems in Arizona, Colorado, Idaho, Nevada, Oklahoma, and Texas—with plans to add 30-35 more to its portfolio in the next two to three years.
+Emerus has primarily worked with PhiloWilke to design and develop microhospitals for health systems in Arizona, Colorado, Idaho, Nevada, Oklahoma, and Texas—with plans to add 30-35 more to its portfolio in the next two to three years.
 Most are branded to the health system, but two facilities in Houston remain under the Emerus name.
 Probasco says the company’s approach is to use a retail-focused distribution model that capitalizes on patients’ desire for convenience in the delivery of healthcare services.

 Emerus’ baseline facility is 18,000 square feet with seven to eight emergency bays on one side, a central area with storage and nursing, and inpatient rooms on the other side.
 Most of its sites also have a second floor for medical offices.
 Typical hospital procedure areas, such as imaging rooms, are located near the entrance so that one of the first things a patient sees upon entering is the same equipment they’d see in a larger hospital.
 “When a patient presents in one of our facilities, they know they are going to a hospital and not an urgent care facility,” Probasco says.